Salvatore Sincere

 Thomas Brandi (born July 9, 1966) is an American professional wrestler.
-He is best known for his appearances in the World Wrestling Federation from 1996 to 1998 under the ring name Salvatore Sincere.
+He is best known for his appearances in the World Wrestling Federation from 1996 to 1998 under the ring name Salvatore Sincere and Tom Brandi.
 Brandi is also known for his appearances with the American Wrestling Federation, World Championship Wrestling and Extreme Championship Wrestling as Johnny Gunn.

 Professional wrestling career

 Early career (1985–1992)

 Brandi debuted in 1985 after being trained by indy wrestler King Kaluha.
 His first notoriety came in International World Class Championship Wrestling where he won the IWCCW Television Championship as "Chippendale" Tom Brandi a gimmick similar to the one used by The Fantastics and The Fabulous Ones in the 1980s.
+In 1988, he worked in Italy.

+World Championship Wrestling (1992–1993)

 In World Championship Wrestling (WCW), Brandi went by Johnny Gunn.
 He achieved some of the most notable moments in his career while teaming with Tom Zenk.
 At Halloween Havoc 1992, Brandi partnered with Shane Douglas and Tom Zenk to defeat Bobby Eaton, Arn Anderson, and Michael Hayes.